grafana/grafana/docs/sources/alerting/monitor/_index.md

 #### alertmanager_alerts_invalid_total

 This metric is a counter that shows you the number of invalid alerts that were sent to Alertmanager.
-This counter should not exceed 0, and so in most cases you will want to create an alert that fires if whenever this metric increases.
+This counter should not exceed 0, and so in most cases, create an alert that fires if whenever this metric increases.

 #### alertmanager_notifications_total